TodePond/tadiweb/README.md

 > Frogs don't live forever!
 They live, they make some taddies, and then they die.
 The taddies grow to take their place.

 Every time you grow back, you'll be a bit different.
 You might be stronger.
-Or you might be better suited to your changing needs.
+Or you might be better equipped for your changing needs.